sonocotta/esp32-audio-dock/README.md

 - Soft clipper
 - and a few other things

-At this moment it is very experimental.
+At this moment, it is very experimental.
 In the perfect world, you should be able to adjust all of those settings to make your speaker-enclosure setup work the best it can, and even apply your room factors into the equation.
-But with above disclaimer I can only deliver limited set of configurations corresponding to the most common use cases:
+But with the above disclaimer I can only deliver a limited set of configurations corresponding to the most common use cases:

 - Stereo mode with enabled DRC (Loudness) and AGL settings
 - Full range Mono mode with DRC (Loudness) and AGL settings
-- Subwoofer Mono mode with few filter frequency options
+- Subwoofer Mono mode with a few filter frequency options
-- Bi-Amp configuration with few crossover frequency options
+- Bi-Amp configuration with a few crossover frequency options

 All of the above are available right now for experimentation.
-I'm keen to hear your feedback while I moving forward with porting this to other software options
+I'm keen to hear your feedback while I move forward with porting this to other software options

 - [X] - Bare [I2S TAS5805M library](https://github.com/sonocotta/esp32-tas5805m-dac)
 - [X] - [espragus-snapclient](https://sonocotta.github.io/esparagus-snapclient/) software
 - [ ] - [squeezelite-esp32](https://sonocotta.github.io/esp32-audio-dock/) <- to do
 - [ ] - flexible configurations with on-the-fly configuration changes

-### Louder ESP power considerations
+### Louder-ESP32 and Amped-ESP32 power considerations

 [Barrel jack used](https://www.lcsc.com/product-detail/AC-DC-Power-Connectors_XKB-Connectivity-DC-044D-2-5A-2-0-SMT_C397342.html) is spaced at 6mm hole/2mm pin, which is typically 5.5/2.5mm jack on the male side.